a17sol/ProHiC/README.md

 #### MacOS

-##### If your Mac has proprietary processor
+##### If your Mac has a proprietary processor
-On Mac with Apple processor you always need to use conda environment with pip installed inside, as these pocessors does not support some of the standerd packages.
+On Mac with Apple processor you always need to use conda environment with pip installed inside, as these pocessors does not support some of the standard packages.

 ##### If you don't have any python on your computer
 1. Download installer (e.g. <a href="https://www.python.org/ftp/python/3.9.5/python-3.9.5-macos11.pkg">here</a>)